Carpenter Body Company: Carpenter (2000–01)

-Dubbed the Classic 2000, the all-new conventional featured a structural redesign distinguished by a fully vertical rear body, enlarged rear emergency doors, entry doors, a redesigned windshield, and an all-new drivers area (sharing nearly all its controls with the Wayne Lifeguard).
-In place of the Crown FE was the Carpenter Chancellor.
-Initially introduced as a front-engine transit, the Spartan-chassis Chancellor featured all of the structural changes of the Classic 2000.
+Released in late 1999, the all-new Carpenter Classic 2000 conventional featured a structural redesign.
+Distinguished by its fully vertical rear body, larger entry and emergency doors, a redesigned windshield, and an all-new drivers area (with nearly all controls shared with the Wayne Lifeguard).
+The Crown FE was replaced in early 2000 by the Carpenter Chancellor, which featured the same structural changes of the Classic 2000.